rillonline/rillonline.github.io/_pages/kearsarge/index.md

 server, human or robot.
 The maid bots come in once a week as a service of the co-op.
 I pay for the service, of course.

-## Chapter 4

 Kearsarge was thirty-two years old.
 She had been married to Samuel Cornelius Mudd at the age of twenty-one.

 I also put in a deep background query for Mr. S. C. Mudd.
 Perhaps it was his life and death which was generating these threats.

 I scolded myself.
 I should have thought of this earlier when I put in Kearsarge's background check.
 I was woefully out of practice in the detecting biz.
 What else was I missing.
 My forgetfulness might have serious